minprog/project/milestones/20 design/10 Design Doc.md

 Draw a diagram of your database **tables**, **fields** (and their types), as well as the **relations** between tables.

-In the SQL lecture you have seen how database designs are usually presented in diagrams.
+In the [SQL lecture](https://platforms.mprog.nl/sql/lecture#imdb) you have seen how database designs are usually presented in diagrams (IMDb example).
 A source that can help you draw your database in a clearly understandable way is the [Database Structure and Design Tutorial](https://www.lucidchart.com/pages/database-diagram/database-design).

+What to include:

+- table names
+- column names
+- column IDs
+- relationships between tables

 You could again use Keynote or another presentation tool to draw diagrams, or you could find a specialized tool.
 However, choose wisely as to what to invest your time in!